150 UK small business grants to apply for right now

 13. Countryside Stewardship

-The Countryside Stewardship has 260 grants in total depending on what improvements you want to make to your business and the options can be filtered to your needs.
+The Countryside Stewardship has around 260 grants in total depending on what improvements you want to make to your business and the options can be filtered to your needs.

 14. Woodland Creation Planning Grant (WCPG)